 The oil & gas segment is the highest contributor to the market and is expected to grow at a CAGR of xx% during the forecast period.
 Oil and gas processing dynamics demand extremely specialized HTFs that are formulated to suit preferred temperatures and compatibility.
 Processes like production, transportation, refining, and recycling make use of these products.
 In order to regenerate glycols and heat facilities, offshore platforms use heat transfer liquid in the aqueous phase, which eventually draws water out of the natural gas produced.

-By end-use industry, heat transfer fluids market can be segmented into chemical processing, automotive, oil & gas, renewable energy, pharmaceuticals, and food & beverages.
-Chemical processing is the leading end-use industries for the heat transfer fluids market, followed by renewable energy, owing to the high demand for all types of thermic fluids.
-The segment is expected to significantly contribute to market growth as energy recovery and heat recovery play an important role in chemical processing.
-Furthermore, increasing demand for thermic fluids in concentrated solar power projects is also expected to spur the demand for energy from renewable sources.
+The chemical processing segment is expected to grow at a significant rate owing to the high demand for all types of thermic fluids.
+The segment is also expected to contribute to the heat transfer fluid market as energy recovery, and heat recovery plays an increasing role in chemical industry operations.
+Furthermore, increasing demand for thermic fluids in concentrated solar power projects may raise the demand for energy from renewable energy sources.

 The global heat transfer fluids market is bifurcated into four regions, namely North America, Europe, Asia-Pacific, and LAMEA.